Firwood Elementary School

 - The Firwood Compact is a formal agreement identifying the strategies and activities where parents, teachers, and students can work as a team toward our ultimate goal - a successful, well-rounded education for all students.

-- Multilingual Communication: At Firwood we make every effort to provide all communications in the languages of our students, such as, English, Spanish, and Russian.
+- Multilingual Communication: At Firwood we make every effort to provide all communication in the languages of our students, such as English, Spanish, and Russian.
 We do have bilingual staff available for support and they can be reached by calling the front office.
 Please ask for Jenny Basil or Silvia Antoni.

 - Parent Input: Parents at Firwood elementary are invited to give input through participation in Site Council, during conferences, and on surveys given online or at events.
 The feedback/information provided is used to complete the annual academic improvement plan and to improve subsequent programs and events.

 - Literacy Support: During conferences, our Title 1 reading specialist will be available to share literacy information and suggest ways parents can be involved with literacy at home.
 Firwood parents and children are encouraged to attend district and school literacy-sponsored events held during the year.